sveltejs/svelte/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for raising an issue!
+(For *questions*, we recommend instead using https://stackoverflow.com and adding the 'svelte' tag.)

 To help us help you, if you've found a bug please consider the following:

 * If you can demonstrate the bug using https://svelte.technology/repl, please do.
 * If that's not possible, we recommend creating a small repo that illustrates the problem.